 - Tap Set Up Screen Time for Family.

-- Follow the prompts to set it up for an existing child account or create a new account.
+- Follow the prompts to set it up for an existing Child account in your family group or create a new one.

 - Open Settings on your device.